-We are licensed in CO, NJ and PA!
+We are licensed in CO, NJ, MA and PA!

 Why use Instructor Led Training?
 Instructor Led Training (as opposed to web-based training or WBT) demonstrates higher rates of knowledge retention, employee retention and increased morale amongst employees.
 Moreover, ILT can be less expensive than online training.
 What better way to keep expenses low and retention high!

 Organizations spend an average of $1,299 per employee on direct learning according to the Association for Talent Development's 2019 State of the Industry Report.
 Expenses are split amongst internal expenses (i.e., administrative costs), tuition reimbursement and learning supplier expenses (i.e., workshops and training).
 Learning supplier expenses include consultants, external content development and licenses, and workshops and training programs provided by non-staff.
 ILT is by far the best return on the dollar invested in training employees.

 Instructor Led Training a) increases learning by decreasing multitasking in a WBT format, b) offers flexibility and customization for each organization, c) provides social interaction and hands on learning, and d) allows for immediacy in answering questions to content.

 Find out how Center Street Center can help your organization with training programs.

 Developing cultural competence includes examining our own worldview and biases and developing the willingness to learn and be educated from a different point of view.
 It involves examining our societal rituals, roles, and values with the acknowledgment that other people have diverse ways of thinking, doing, and believing.
 In this fun, practical presentation participants cultivate their ability to understand, communicate with, and interact with others across cultures, increasing their ability to be successful in a variety of situations.